owenmeyer3/airline-covid-study/README.md

 #Load

-We decided to use pgAdmin to hold all of our data.
+We decided to use pgAdmin to hold all of our data; we used sqlalchemyORM to update our database table with our dataframe from our project.

 #Observations